EmpereurPirate/empereur-pirate.github.io/README.md

 https://imazing.com/fr/download/windows

-Tip : After a few crashes due to cydia tweaks, you may confront a more severe one.
+Tip : After a few crashes due to cydia tweaks, you may confront yourself to a more severe one.
 Don't panic !
 Try at first to reinstall your trial versions from new sources over the net.
 Or you could also compile this awesome github project : https://github.com/libimobiledevice/idevicerestore (not E.P. tested at the moment)

 __________________________________________________________________________________________________________________________________________